Home

 Market Wise (Brian McNiven)

-Brian McNivan advocates calculating fair value of a stock using straight forward arithmetic, and outlines this approach in his book.
+Brian McNiven advocates calculating fair value of a stock using straight forward arithmetic, and outlines this approach in his book.

-It is the approach that I favour as it is an 'absolute' approach in that it does not rely on the current price of the stock.
+It is the approach that I favor as it is an 'absolute' approach in that it does not rely on the current price of the stock.

 The Richest Man in Babylon (George S. Clason)